 Junk foods and fast foods are designed to circumvent this response.
 They are engineered to provide just enough taste to be interesting without stimulating your brain to the point where the sensory response is dulled.

-This is why you can eat so much pizza or chips and still feel like you could have more.
-The crunch and sensation of eating the chips and pizza will be just as exciting today as it was yesterday.
+That’s why you can eat so much pizza or chips and still feel like you could have more.
+The crunch and sensation of eating the chips and pizza will be just as exciting today (if not more) as it was yesterday.

 Food memories: When you eat something tasty, the feelings you experience are registered in your brain.
 The sensory experience you had while eating the bag of chips yesterday stays with you.
-Your brain will provide you with an instant play back of that experience any time one of your senses picks up on another bag of chips.
+Your brain will provide you with an instant play back of that experience any time one of your senses can form an association with chips.

 This will happen whether you see a bag of chips or smell a few chips on someone else’s plate.
 Even a picture in a magazine can sometimes be enough to trigger the memory.

 The cue can be strong enough to actually cause a physical response like salivating.
-Cravings like this can be hard to resist.
+Cravings like this are hard to resist.

 The Addictive Additive – Sugar